Percolation properties of the classic Sierpinski carpet and sponge: Walker Diffusion Method

-where the set $\{R\}$ of walker displacements, each occurring over the time interval $t$, comprises a Gaussian distribution that must necessarily be centered well beyond $\xi $.
-(For practical purposes, the correlation length $\xi $ is the length scale above which the ``effective'', or macroscopic, value of a transport property is obtained.)
+where the set $\left\{ R\right\} $ of walker displacements, each occurring over the time interval $t$, must have a Gaussian probability distribution that is necessarily centered well beyond $\xi$.
+The correlation length $\xi$ is identified as the length scale above which a composite material attains the ``effective'', or macroscopic, value of a scalar transport property (electrical conductivity, for example).